Good Standing Policy

 CPD Compliant

-Fully compliant with APEGA’s Continuing Professional Development Program.
+You are fully compliant with APEGA’s Continuing Professional Development practice standard.

 egp-compliant